 At Hendershot Cowart, P.C., we analyze the particular type of action in the context of the person's role in the corporation.
 A shareholder who wears "multiple hats," or who takes certain actions, may be in essence both a corporate officer and a shareholder, and may owe a fiduciary duty.

 Representing Companies & Individuals in Breach of Fiduciary Duty Claims

 At Hendershot Cowart, P.C., our goal is to provide the utmost in value to every individual and business who becomes our client.
-For years, we have litigated breach of fiduciary duty claims of all types, in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees - in addition to breach of contract cases.
+For years, we have litigated all types of claims involving breach of fiduciary duties in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees - in addition to breach of contract cases.